Low Budget Filmmaking Equipment List: What Do You Actually Need?

 There are plenty of affordable light kits available from companies like Neewer or Aperture that can get you started.

-I love battery-powered LED lights because of how quick they are to set up, but they can get a bit pricey.
-You can easily go to your local hardware store and pick up available lights as well.
+I love battery-powered LED lights because they are quick to set up, but they can get a bit pricey.
+You can easily go to your local hardware store and pick up available lights.

-I personally recommend having a few lights on hand regardless of what you decide to use.
+I recommend having a few lights on hand regardless of what you decide to use.

 Three lights should be the minimum to get you started.
 Look for video or photography lights 45 watts and above.
-You can get away with using less wattage or lumens, but you’ll likely need a lot more lights.
+You can avoid using less wattage or lumens, but you’ll likely need many more lights.

-You will also need to purchase a light socket if purchasing a single light bulb.
-Most photo or photography kits will come with these.
+If you purchase a single light bulb, you will also need a light socket.
+Most photo or photography kits come with these.

-This seems obvious, but not every light is going to come with a light stand.
+This seems obvious, but not every light comes with a light stand.
 There are plenty of cheap light stands available on Amazon.

-Cheap light stands are great if you need something affordable, but these are not durable.
-I’ve gone through quite a bit of cheap light stands from the combo kits available online.
+Cheap light stands are great if you need something affordable but not durable.
+I’ve gone through several cheap light stands from the combo kits available online.

 I say lighting accessories are a low priority to get you started, but these are some items you will want to add over time.